Duran914/test-framework/README.md

 ```Python
 boostbar_check(selector="#usi_boost_container")
 ```
-* Accepts a selector if the default #usi_boost_container is not sufficient
+* Accepts a selector if the default "#usi_boost_container" is not sufficient

 #